Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-bkv73fUWgD8.md

 ### Transcript

-> i don't really know if this has been us before but will there be a jace mob you can invite to your factory and then kick down the roof in the game that sounds like a terrible idea no one wants a jace mob and no one wants to kick jace because everyone everyone likes chase
+> I don't really know if this has been us before but will there be a jace mob you can invite to your factory and then kick down the roof in the game that sounds like a terrible idea no one wants a jace mob and no one wants to kick jace because everyone everyone likes chase